iashorokhov/iashorokhov/README.md

 ## Hi there 👋

-Hi!
 My name's Ilia Shorokhov.
 I am Data Scientist, Team Leader and Mentor.

 ## About me
 - Working at Avito